openhab/openhab-docs/developers/guidelines.md

 ### Java Coding Style

-- The [Java naming conventions](https://java.about.com/od/javasyntax/a/nameconventions.htm) should always be used and are descibed in detail at the link, a quick summary is:
+- The [Java naming conventions](https://java.about.com/od/javasyntax/a/nameconventions.htm) should always be used and are described in detail at the link, a quick summary is:
   - Channel IDs: `lowerCamelCase`
   - Variables: `lowerCamelCase`
   - Constants: `ALL_UPPER_CASE`